Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/08-using-hostmem/README.rst

 As a side note, for brevity, the host code is simplified by using the same data input per CU execution.
 As the host code is solely focusing on CU execution, it is a simplified version without implementing other typical host functionalities such as verification of returned data from the CUs, error checking, etc.

-Kernel compilation
+Kernel Compilation
 ========================

 All the tutorial design files are self-contained inside the ``reference-files`` directory.

-This tutorial needs two kernel XCLBINs with different connectivities.
+This tutorial needs two kernel XCLBINs with different connections.

 - XCLBIN 1: All the AXI master ports are connected to DDR banks
 - XCLBIN 2: All the AXI master ports are connected to the host memory

 Note and compare the kernel link configuration files for the above two cases.
 The kernel link configuration file is the only difference between the two kernel compilation flows.
 The top portion of the .cfg files (``./src/link.cfg`` and ``./src/link_hm.cfg``) is the same where 15 CUs are named and placed in different SLRs.
 However, the bottom half of the .cfg files are different as shown below

 The bottom half of the v++ link file ``./src/link.cfg`` for DDR connected CUs